2012 US Open – Men's singles final: Djokovic about the match

-Novak Djokovic praised Murray after the match, conceding that he was the better player on the day, and stating that he felt that Murray deserved this championship:
+Djokovic praised Murray after the match, conceding that he was the better player on the day, and stating that he felt that Murray deserved this championship:

 "He deserved to win this grand slam more than anybody because over the years he has been a top player, he has been so close, lost four finals.
 Now he has won it so I would like to congratulate him.
 Definitely happy that he won it.
 Us four (Federer, Nadal, Djokovic and Murray), we are taking this game to another level.
 It's really nice to be part of such a strong men's tennis era."

 Reaction

 Murray's US Open victory was met with a positive reaction around the world.
 In the United Kingdom alone, up to 1.5 million people had stayed up to watch the match, which started at 9:00 p.m. and ended just after 2:00 a.m.
 British Summer Time.
 Tim Henman, whose best ever result at a Major tournament was reaching the semi-finals on six occasions (once at the French Open, four times at Wimbledon and once at the US Open), declared:

 "I definitely see him going on to win more.
 How many he can win, only time will tell.
 The Olympics and this will give him so much confidence.
 I said the first one would be the hardest but I think it will be the first of many, I really do."

 Many fellow players current and former, took to Twitter in order to congratulate Murray, including Rafael Nadal, Pat Cash, Laura Robson, Victoria Azarenka, Jo Durie and Colin Fleming, as well as a host of other sportsmen and celebrities such as Gary Lineker, Sir Chris Hoy, Gordon Reid, Stephen Fry and Sir Alex Ferguson.
 Prime Minister David Cameron and Scottish First Minister Alex Salmond were amongst British politicians who were quick to praise Murray.
 Dunblane Conservative councillor Callum Campbell stated:

 "The word proud just doesn't do it any justice.
 The people of Dunblane have been supporting Andy and his brother Jamie since they were young boys and Andy has repaid their loyalty 10 times over.
 A lot of young people who live in Dunblane look up to Andy.
 He is a local hero."